 AA is also one of the few airlines in the world with credit cards issued by multiple banks.
 In this case, Citi and Barclays.

 There are nearly a dozen total American Airlines branded credit cards for both personal and business use.
-They have annual fees that range from $0 to $450 and a variety of benefits to match these fees.
+They have annual fees that start at $0 and go higher with a variety of benefits to match these fees.

 Annual Fee: $0 for your first year, then $99. | Terms Apply.